 the homegirl project

-Homegirl Project is a youth-led organization that empowers the next generation of girls and non-binary youth of color to become leaders, innovators, storytellers, and changemakers in our communities.
+Homegirl Project is a youth-led organization that empowers the next generation of girls and non-binary youth of color to become political leaders in our communities.
 We don't just want a seat at the table where decisions are made -- we want to build our own table, one that's big enough for us all.

-Our mission is simple: Homegirl Project aims to create a national culture where girls of color are amplified, mentored, and prepared to lead change.
-In order to do that, we disrupt harmful narratives around girls of color, foster intergenerational solidarity, and develop girls' capacity for long-term leadership.
+Our mission is simple: Homegirl Project provides girls of color wih accessible political resources so that they're amplified, mentored, and prepared to lead change.
+In doing so, we disrupt harmful narratives around girls of color, foster intergenerational solidarity, and develop girls' capacity for long-term leadership.
 Because by ourselves, we're a one-person show.
 But with our Homegirls?
 We're a movement.

-We often hear that 'girls are the future,' but we believe girls are the present.
-Homegirl Fellows builds political leadership capacity in girls, empowering them to mobilize their communities around civic engagement.
-We select and train 10 Fellows per semester in advocacy skills, helping them execute a Political Action Project project serving marginalized communities.
+We often hear that 'girls are the future,' but Homegirl Project believes girls are the present.
+Homegirl Fellows makes political leadership accessible to girls through our first-of-its-kind digital political fellowship.
+We select and train 10 Fellows annually in advocacy skills, helping them execute a Political Action Project project that mobilizes their own communities.

 young people to the front.